AE1020/AE1020.github.io/_posts/2020-07-14-undefined-macro-pkg-config.md

 ## How Might This Get Better?

+A way to improve it in the "here-today-now" sense is offered by kind reader
+@rdiez, if you are a configure.ac author:

+    # If macro PKG_PROG_PKG_CONFIG is not available, Autoconf generates
+    # a misleading error message, so check for existence first, and
+    # otherwise provide helpful advice.
+    #
+    m4_ifndef([PKG_PROG_PKG_CONFIG], [m4_fatal(
+        [Macro PKG_PROG_PKG_CONFIG is not available.
+It is usually defined in file pkg.m4 provided by package pkg-config.]
+    )])

+But that's a targeted solution to this case, which puts the burden on everyone who writes configure.ac files.
+Are there other options?

 A simple-minded improvement would be if you convinced the autotools maintainers to add an m4_pattern_forbid() like: